sakshikakde/interpretability_of_lstm/README.md

 # dataset
 https://www.csc.kth.se/cvap/actions/
 Use only running and walking dataset for now.
-You need to run create dataset to extract first 70 frames, and the run generate.sh.
+You need to run trim_dataset.py to extract first 70 frames, and the run generate.sh.
 Change the appropriate variables in generate.sh

 # model
 https://drive.google.com/file/d/1fLNivCLBySCBPyb_WkozNTvTzkre9NV3/view?usp=sharing